abstractmachines/abstractmachines.github.io/_posts/2018-2-24-async-await-infinite-regression.md

 **Totally Unique**

+Recall that JavaScript object keys must always be a string (or Symbol), able to be coerced to a string, or an empty string.

+So, Symbols are pretty weird.
+They're a primitive type; you can't call "new Symbol."
+They're used to identify individual objects, because every time you call a `Symbol()`, you create a new unique Symbol, with its own `memory reference.`

 Use cases:
 - Totally unique object keys (don't appear in iterations*; a "hidden layer" in objects)
 - Metadata in objects